AhmedHamada101/Credit-Card-Fraud-Detection-with-Accuracy-99.9-/README.md

-# Walmart-Store-Sales-Prediction-Accuracy-96.84-
+# Credit Card Fraud Detection with Accuracy 99.9%

 ## About Dataset

 - Digital payments are evolving, but so are cybercriminals.
-- According to the Data Breach Index, more than 5 million records are being stolen on a daily basis, a concerning statistic that shows - fraud is still very common both for Card-Present and Card-not-present types of payments.
+- According to the Data Breach Index, more than 5 million records are being stolen daily, a concerning statistic that shows - fraud is still very common both for Card-Present and Card-not-present types of payments.
 - In today’s digital world where trillions of Card transaction happens per day, detection of fraud is challenging.